4.3 Network clustering

 Site-species matrices can be viewed as bipartite networks where sites and species are two different classes of nodes, and the occurrences of species within sites are the links.

 The community detection algorithms try to identify the communities of nodes that interact more with each other than the network as a whole.
-Appling these algorithms to site-species matrices is therefore equivalent to the more classic bioregionalisation methods.
+Appling these algorithms to site-species matrices is therefore equivalent to the more classic bioregionalization methods.

 The optimal community partition of a network can be found by searching for the partition that maximizes a metric called modularity.
 Maximising the modularity is a computationally hard problem requiring the use of algorithms.